-- More than 20% absenteeism (12 lessons) may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.
+• More than 20% absenteeism (12 lessons) may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.
 It is expected that students will attend all lessons.
 If a student cannot attend a class due to medical reasons or other extreme circumstances, it is necessary to give the instructor advance notice.
-If you do not inform the instructor in advance, you will not be able to make the lesson up.
-Please read College Calendar-Academic Regulations-Debarred From Exams for more clarification of the possible consequences of not meeting attendance requirements. - Attendance of at least 2 Visitor In The Arts presentations per term is required. - Attendance at all music Visitor In The Arts presentations is mandatory. - Attendance at all noon hour student music recitals is expected. - Attendance at all student and faculty performances each semester is expected. - For classical-music emphasis students: Attendance at all professional-level classical music voice recitals and classical music choral concerts in Grande Prairie is mandatory.
+If you do not inform the instructor in advance, you will not be able to make the lesson up. \Please read College Calendar-Academic Regulations-Debarred From Exams for more clarification of the possible consequences of not meeting attendance requirements.

+- Attendance at all music Visitor In The Arts presentations is mandatory. - Attendance at all noon hour student music recitals is expected. - Attendance at all student and faculty performances each semester is expected. - For classical-music emphasis students: Attendance at all professional-level classical music voice recitals and classical music choral concerts in Grande Prairie is mandatory.
 It is the student's responsibility to hand in a signed ticket stub or program, to this instructor, by the end of the school year. - For non-classical music emphasis students: Attendance at a minimum of 2 professionallevel popular music concerts or recitals in Grande Prairie is mandatory.
-It is the student's responsibility to hand in a signed ticket stub or program, to this instructor, by the end of the school year. - Failure to attend these events will affect your final grade by at least 10% per missed event - Attendance at all "field trip" events is mandatory. - Failure to attend these events will affect your mark by at least 25% per missed event.
+It is the student's responsibility to hand in a signed ticket stub or program, to this instructor, by the end of the school year. - Failure to attend these events will affect your final grade by at least 10% per missed event. - Attendance at all "field trip" events is mandatory. - Failure to attend these events will affect your mark by at least 25% per missed event. - Attend at least one of The Metropolitan Opera HD Live productions each semester.
+Include this on your list of professional voice productions you have attended.